bkw777/GenBox/README.md

 * Longevity: The unit in the video is now over 5 years old, and has been sitting, assembled, outside at the corner of my house for all that time, with the generator inside it.
 The generator and the fan are still both fine.
 The wood is all still solid.
 The deck paint has started to flake off and moss has grown all around the base on the 3x5 carpet and the bottom few inches of wood.
 The heat from the exhast has degraded the shag carpet on the inside wall right where the exhaust blows.

 ## Build Plans
-Currently the only plans are the FreeCAD file and the pictures in the Google Photos album.
+Currently the only plans are the FreeCAD drawings and the pictures in the Google Photos album.
 The photo album includes a few pictures of some hand drawn sketches.
 A few of the dimensions are slightly wrong on those drawings.
 Refer to the FreeCAD model for actual dimensions.
 Refer to those pictures for the general layout of how to arrange the pieces to cut from the plywood sheets.
 I will be making up some build plans from the cad model shortly.

 ## Materials
 (incomplete list)